phaustin/a301_students_eoas/notebooks/assignments/assignment5_solution.md

 +++ {"tags": [], "user_expressions": []}

 What's the problem with 2015-07-07?
-Compare July 2015 with May 2015 -- it looks like cirrus cloud went undetected by the cloud cover algorithm and shaded the scene
+Compare July 2015 with May 2015 -- it looks like either a cirrus cloud or a cloud shadow went undetected by the cloud cover algorithm and shaded the scene

 ```{code-cell} ipython3